Mecteral/UnitConversion/README.md

     }
 ```

-The `ImperialLengthExpression` iherits from `AnConversionToken` and holds:
+The `ImperialLengthExpression` inherits from `AnConversionExpression` and holds:
 Value => which is the calculated value of our `MetricLengthToken`.
 Visitor => which is used to visit the expression later on in the process.
 ReplaceChild => is only used with operators, as those hold a child `left` and a child `right`.